HP319193/prisme.ai/docs/docs/en/hosting/installation/local/index.md

-# Getting Started
+# Hosting locally for development

-Prismeai can be started in two ways :
+For development purposes, Prisme.ai can be started in two ways:

 1. With docker only, including databases images (Elasticsearch, Redis, MongoDB)
 2. With a mix of Docker & NodeJS for a developer localhost environment

 Both ways are meant for testing only and **not for a production setup**.
-In order to deploy Prismeai to a production ready environment, more robust tools like container orchestrators (i.e Kubernetes) must be used, enforcing horizontal scaling, monitoring, HTTPS, data encryption, ...

 ## Docker